Beewong1998/Currency-Converter/README.md

 Problems and fixes: The background colours resetted everytime you reopened the app.
 This was fixed after I learnt about local storage which I then implemented to my code.

 Future improvements: Add all currencies Add favourite currencies

+To use just download the code as zip and then import it to chrome extensions.
+Enjoy!